BenEarle/SYSC3303-Project/README_IT3.txt

 # Responsibilities
 -----------------------------------------------------------------------------------------------------------
   Ben Croskery     -> Testing and utility scripts.
-  Ben Earle        -> Typed for group programing Dillon Verhaeghe -> Research and design for err code 1 Patrick Perron   -> Research and design for err code 2 Shane Corrigan   -> Research and design for err code 3
+  Ben Earle        -> Typed for group programing for err code 1, 2, and 3 Dillon Verhaeghe -> Research and design for err code 1, 2, and 3 Patrick Perron   -> Research and design for err code 1, 2, and 3 Shane Corrigan   -> Research and design for err code 1, 2, and 3

 ===========================================================================================================
 # Decisions